-- 7. Communication and Notification - a.
-Impact of de-energization on methods for communications with the public. - i.
-Communication to all levels (public, AFN populations, first responders, critical facilities, etc.) during a de-energization event?
+- ii.
+Given 5(b)(i), development of thresholds (per utility, standardized across CA?) for wind speeds, weather conditions, vegetation dryness conditions, etc. - iii.
+Standardized definition of extreme wildfire conditions - c.
+Relationship between state agency authority and allocation of utility resources - d.
+Identification of vulnerable populations and other priority populations - e.
+De-energization of transmission lines - Facilities, such as airports and large industrial facilities, may be connected at the transmission level and be impacted differently than in the case of distribution outages - ii.
+Coordination with public safety partners, CAISO, FERC, and NERC, as well as compliance with requirements from these entities - 6.
+Communication - a.
+Impact of de-energization on methods for communications with the public - i.
+Communication to all levels (public, vulnerable, first responders, critical facilities, etc.) during a de-energization event?
 How will the utility communicate information if communication services (broadband, text, VOIP) are down? - b.
-Standardization of protocols and messaging across utilities to avoid confusion and increase understanding by customers and public safety partners. - c.
-Where CCA territories exist, who should be responsible and accountable for notification, education and communication- the electric investor-owned utility, the CCA, or both? - d.
-How should non-residents in the area be notified? - 8.
-Public Education on how to prepare for wildfire season and de-energization events - a.
-Practices needed by the utilities and other state partners to educate the public on de-energization and re-energization events, including what is entailed during a de-energization event, what tools are available to the public during these events, what to do in an emergency and how to receive information alerts during a power shutoff, and who the public should expect to hear from and when.
+Standardization of protocols and messaging across utilities to avoid confusion and increase understanding by customers and public safety partners

+- c.
+Where CCA territories exist, who should be responsible for notification, education and communication- the IOU or the CCA or both? - d.
+How should non-residents in the area be noticed? - Public Education on how to prepare for wildfire season and de-energization events - a.
+Practices needed by the utilities and other state partners to educate the public on de-energization and re-energization events, including what is entailed during a de-energization event, what tools are available to the public during these events, what to do in an emergency and how to receive information alerts during a power shutoff, and who the public should expect to hear from and when - b.
+Preparation for wildfire season in advance of wildfire season - c.
+Surveys to gauge whether public education efforts are effective - 8.
+Post-event Reporting - a.
+Standardization of reporting protocols and whether a template should be used - b.
+Opportunity for public comment - c.
+Cultivating lessons learned from de-energization reports - d.
+Developing reasonableness criteria - 9.
+Mitigation Measures - a.
+Cooling Centers - b.
+Deployment of other power sources to critical facilities and possibly vulnerable populations - c.
+Who pays, if anyone, for financial impacts caused by a de-energization event

+- 10. Re-energization

+- a.
+Speed at which power is reinstated

 - b.
-How to prepare for wildfire season, including potential de-energization. - c.
-Metrics to gauge whether public education and outreach efforts are effective. - 9.
-Mitigation Measures - a.
-Consider developing criteria on deployment of cooling centers and charging stations. - b.
-Evaluate deployment of other power sources to critical facilities and possibly AFN populations. - i.
-ESRB-8 requirement to provide back-up generation - ii.
-Evaluation of back-up generation options. - iii.
-Effectiveness of back-up generation for multi-day de-energization events. - c.
-Consideration of cost responsibility for de-energization impacts/losses. - 10.
-Re-energization - a.
-Speed at which power is reinstated and timing of re-energization. - b.
-Conditions for re-energization. - c.
-Communications during a re-energization event. - d.
-Safety concerns associated with re-energization. - 11.
-Other Issues - a.
-How to address increased localized emissions and carbon dioxide emissions from the use of generators as a result of de-energization/ environmental impact of backup generation usage. - b.
-Billing issues. - c.
-Requests to delay de-energization.
+Conditions for re-energization

+- c.
+Communications during a re-energization event

+- d.
+Safety concerns associated with re-energization

+- 11. Other Issues

+- a.
+How to deal with increased localized emissions and CO2 emissions from the use of generators as a result of de-energization

+- b.
+Billing issues

+- c.
+Requests to delay de-energization